Skip to main content

 Effect on Growth

 OJEMDA can cause reductions in growth velocity.
-Growth velocity recovered after interruption of treatment with OJEMDA.
+Growth velocity improved after interruption of treatment with OJEMDA.
 Routinely monitor patient growth during treatment with OJEMDA.

 Embryo-Fetal Toxicity